Workgroup Procedures of the SATA-IO (37k PDF) - Revised March 16, 2007

 In the event of a tie between two (2) or more individuals seeking election to the Board of Directors, the existing members of the Board of Directors who are not otherwise tied for re-election to the Board of Directors shall, via majority vote, break any and all ties in the election of the new Board of Directors.

-The newly elected Board of Directors shall elect a Chairman of the Board from among the representatives of the four (4) permanent seats referenced in Section 4.1, above, by majority vote at the first Meeting of the Board of Directors convened following their election.
+The newly elected Board of Directors shall elect a Chairman of the Board by majority vote at the first Meeting of the Board of Directors convened following their election.
 The Chairman of the Board may also act as the President of the Corporation.
 In the event that the Chairman steps down for any reason, the Board of Directors shall elect a new Chairman of the Board.

 The Initial Board of Directors and Chairman of the Board shall be appointed by the incorporator and shall be composed of the individual representatives of the entities making up the Steering Committee of the Corporation’s predecessor, unincorporated entity.
 Said members of the Initial Board of Directors shall serve until the first Annual Meeting or until their successors are elected.